Jiganesh/ToDo/README.md

 - set DEBUG to False
 - STATIC_ROOT = BASE_DIR / "static"
 - now we have to install whitenoise to load static files to load automatically with heroku
-- add whitenoise middleware below security middleware in MIDDLEWARE variable in settings.py
+- add whitenoise middleware below security middleware in MIDDLEWARE variable in settings. py
 - change procfile
 - collectstatic to get your staticfiles in one place
 - check Profile-declare type